Taken from the Rough Guide to Southeast Asia on a Budget Dropdown content, these are our top 11 tips for backpacking Southeast Asia.

 The vast majority of travellers to Southeast Asia suffer nothing more than an upset stomach, so long as they observe basic precautions about food and water hygiene, and research pre-trip vaccination and malaria prophylactic requirements – but it’s still vital to arrange health insurance before you leave home.
 Some of the illnesses you can pick up may also not show themselves immediately, so if you become ill within a year of returning home, tell your doctor where you have been.

-For a complete guide to backpacking Southeast Asia, check out The Rough Guide to Southeast Asia on a Budget.
-Compare flights, book hostels and hotels for your trip, and don’t forget to purchase travel insurance before you go.
+For a complete guide to backpacking Southeast Asia, check out The Rough Guide to Southeast Asia on a Budget Dropdown content.
+Compare flights Dropdown content, book hostels Dropdown contentand hotels Dropdown content for your trip, and don’t forget to purchase travel insurance Dropdown content before you go.